microsoft/vsts-extension-color-control/details.md

 We thank the following contributor(s) for this extension: Alison Chow, Maria McLaughlin and Nelson Troncoso Aldas.

 ## Users have also installed ##

+> WITIQ, please note: This link is not live yet on visualstudio.com.

 You can find more custom controls here: